-As the cost of IVF rises, more and more families can no longer afford the average price for treatment — which is now $23,050.
-Fertility IQ explains that as a result, there's been an "emergence of two types of patient populations: the 'haves' and 'have nots.'
-Today, 80% of patients have either all, or none, of their IVF care paid for by their employer."
+As the cost of IVF rises, more and more families can no longer afford the average price for one year of treatment — which is now $51,000.
+Fertility IQ explains that in 2017, "the state of IVF reimbursement continues to be a tale of 'haves and have-nots' with 63 percent of patients and employees receiving zero coverage and almost 20 percent receiving complete coverage."

 Recent data from FertilityIQ highlights the best companies to work for as a fertility patient.
 Companies were ranked by lifetime treatment maximum (how much money an employer will provide towards infertility treatment), pre-authorization details (who can participate in the company’s program), lifetime medication maximum, exclusions and clinic restrictions (what are the clinic options for participating employees).

-The below companies placed first within their industries for their fertility benefit offerings:
+The below companies placed in the top of their industries for their fertility benefit offerings:

 - Bank of America (finance and investment banking)